sible3172/pi2phone/README.md

 Pi2Phone
 ========

-Sharing your phone-line and the associated flat rates with others.
+Share your phone-line and the associated flat rates with others.

 See the announcement here http://www.belaye.net/46140/pinest/abc/pi2phone-is-hot/